MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/matches-regex-operator.md

 ---
 # matches regex operator

-Filters a record set based on a case-sensitive regex value.
+Filters a record set based on a case-sensitive [regular expression](re2-library.md) value.

 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).